 - 5.17 With the exception of Closed Meetings (called under Clause 5.12), all meetings are open to the public to observe.
-In support of transparency, the following provisions apply: - Members must not substantially advance the decision making process via electronic media or via private gatherings that are not advertised and are not open to the public to observe; - b) Although agenda reviews and purely educational sessions that do not advance Council's decision making process are not deemed to be meetings and may be held privately, a clear statement shall be made at the start of such sessions and, if needed, as such sessions progress, that Council's decision making process must not be advanced during such sessions.
+In support of transparency and Community Charter requirements, the following provisions apply: - a) Members must not substantially advance the decision making process via electronic media or via private gatherings that are not advertised and are not open to the public to observe; - b) Although agenda reviews and purely educational sessions that do not advance Council's decision making process are not deemed to be meetings and may be held privately, a clear statement shall be made at the start of such sessions and, if needed, as such sessions progress, that Council's decision making process must not be advanced during such sessions. - 5.18 Council may have a five (5) minute break after two (2) consecutive hours of a Council meeting.